va3wam/hexBot/doc/cloneRepository.md

 A quik note on Visual Studio Plugins.
 We recommand that you install the following:

-1. PlatformIO (embedded system IDE)
+1. PlatformIO (embedded system IDE).
-2. GitHub Pull Requests and Issues (Perform github tasks from VCS)
+2. GitHub Pull Requests and Issues (Perform github tasks from VCS).
 3. GitLens (shows full commit history inline in VSC).